avilleret/Gem-wiki/How-to-build-Gem-on-Microsoft-Windows-(MINGW).md

 The first option tells `configure` where to find Pd.

-The `PKG_FTGL_...` variables tell the build-process how to use the font-rendering libraries.
+The `PKG_FTGL_...` variables tell the build-process how to find and use the font-rendering libraries.

 ~~~bash
 $ make